2023 Wisconsin Fungicide Test and Disease Management Summary Now Available!

 Tarspotter and Field Prophet are both Smartphone applications that can help you determine if the weather has been conducive to put your corn crop at high risk of tar spot development.
 Figure 2 shows a map of Wisconsin from the Field Prophet version of the tool that is showing that weather has been highly conducive for the development of tar spots.
 The app DOES NOT tell you if the pathogen is present.
 We are working on this part of the triangle to improve our predictions, but you need to determine if the pathogen is present in your field.
 This tool just tells you if the weather has been conducive.

 So what weather is conducive for tar spot development?
-Well, it is different that the weather needed to grow corn.
-Yes, precipitation is helpful, but more importantly, we need leaf wetness.
+You are probably asking yourself this as we are in an epic drought, yet the forecasted risk of tar spot is high across the state.
+Well conducive weather for the pathogen it is different that the weather needed to grow corn.
+Yes, precipitation is helpful, but more importantly, we need intermittent wet/dry cycles to give us intermittent leaf wetness.
 Specifically leaf wetness at night.
 What gives leaf wetness this time of year other than rain?
 That would be high dew points and humidity.
 These variables are included in the models that run in Tarspotter and Field Prophet.
-We also include temperature (not as important as you think it would be) and precipitation.
-These variables are measured over the last 14 days and included in each daily run of the tool.
+We also include temperature which is an influential variable too.
+These variables are measured over the last 14 days and 30 days and included in each daily run of the tool.
 We use the GPS on the smartphone to pull down cloud-based weather for a precise location.
 Thus, these results are site-specific.
 I also like to the use the Field Prophet version of the models as this version provides a 7-day trend line on how weather has been progressing and also allows for a true 7-day forecast.
 These additional tools can better help with the decision-making process.
+If you would like to learn more about the “nuts and bolts” that run behind the smartphone apps, you can find our research publication HERE.

-My corn is at V8 or V10, should I spray Fungicide?
+My corn is at V10, should I spray Fungicide?

 My short answer is no!
 The disease is just getting started.
-It is at low severity (Fig. 3) and is low in the canopy on leaves that are not going to contribute to yield.
+If you find it in Wisconsin right now, it will be at low severity and is low in the canopy on leaves that are not going to contribute to yield.
 My advice is to use your prior knowledge of where tar spot occurred and the Tarspotter tool to help guide your scouting efforts.
 Get out into the fields and know what you are dealing with.
-Target field planted to known susceptible hybrids.
+Figure 3 shows various severity levels on a corn leaf.
+We don’t start to see yield loss until we reach about 10% severity on the ear leaves or above.
+Thus, you have time!
+Target fields planted to known susceptible hybrids.
 Get yourself prepared and use those lower leaves to monitor severity and tar spot progress.
-Be ready to protect (put fungicide on) those leaves that contribute to yield (ear leaf and above), later on.
+Be ready to protect (put fungicide on) those leaves that contribute to yield (ear leaf and above), later on especially if the weather becomes increasingly conducive (think wet/dry cycles!) and/or your scouting indicates severity is increasing.

 When should I spray fungicide?
 What should I use?